Confirmed: Prince Harry Loved Meghan Markle's Bridal Makeup More Than Anyone Else

 You can thank legendary hairstylist to the stars Serge Normant for the bride’s hair styling today.
 Meghan’s hairstyle of choice — a relaxed take on a classic twisted chignon, with some loose, face-framing strands of hair swept under her veil — was a nod to the widely beloved, yet surprisingly controversial messy bun she’s been wearing leading up to the big day.
 The low bun was topped off with a 16-foot long veil and diamond-studded tiara, straight out of the Queen’s personal collection.

 Speaking of the Queen: Meghan’s manicure was up to the royal matriarch’s standards, it seems.
-It’s one of the castle’s worst-kept secrets that Queen Elizabeth is not at all about non-neutral nail colors, reportedly deeming even classics like cherry red vulgar (case in point: the Queen’s favorite polish color is Essie’s “Ballet Slippers,” and she’s never gone back ever since she first tried it back in 1989).
-While we don’t know 100% for sure yet, we suspect she opted for the same pale beige-pink color for the big day as a nod to her new family’s traditions.
+It’s one of the castle’s worst-kept secrets that Queen Elizabeth is not at all about non-neutral nail colours, reportedly deeming even classics like cherry red vulgar (case in point: the Queen’s favourite polish colour is Essie’s “Ballet Slippers,” and she’s never gone back ever since she first tried it back in 1989).
+While we don’t know 100% for sure yet, we suspect she opted for the same pale beige-pink colour for the big day as a nod to her new family’s traditions.

 Advertisement